riotkit-org/tunman/README.md

 visible on eg. http://localhost:1234, so you need an internal proxy or a load balancer like nginx to forward the traffic to the internet.

+## Docker

+Use images `wolnosciowiec/reverse-networking` and `wolnosciowiec/reverse-networking:armhf` to run container with reverse-networking installed.

 ## Example configurations